Exegetical Study Notes on the Greek Text

 Paul's second letter to the Thessalonians serves to deal with these two topics.

-Bibliography: Commentaries - 1 & 2 Thessalonians
+English Bible Commentaries on 1 & 2 Thessalonians